Dr Jeremy Davies

 Research interests

 In 2016 I published The Birth of the Anthropocene (University of California Press), one of the first books on that proposed new geological epoch.
-In it, I argue that the thought of the Anthropocene is a valuable one for green politics and environmental movements because it opens a window on to geological time, offering a way to locate the modern environmental catastrophe in the deep context of planetary history.
+In it, I argue that the thought of the Anthropocene is a valuable one for green politics and environmental movements because it opens a window to geological time, offering a way to locate the modern environmental catastrophe in the deep context of planetary history.

 I'm continuing to write about the Anthropocene in some essays on geology, time, and lyric (plus a more or less defunct blog, Made Ground).